 22 Jan Garment Pleating – Homage to Issey Miyake

-Posted at 13:35h in Fashion Design, Introductory, Pattern Making Instructions, Pattern Puzzles, Self-draft 0 Comments
+Posted at 13:35h in Fashion Design, Fashion Industry, Pattern Making Instructions, Pattern Puzzles, Self-draft 0 Comments

 While I wait for the local pleating house to finish their summer vacation, I’m moving onto the second phase of the Permanent Pleating Series – Garment Pleating.
 In this series, I’ll be discussing whole garment pleating as originally inspired by the work of Issey Miyake (Pleats Please).